manobusy/product-api-services/README.md

 BONUS: Accepts an HTTP PUT request at the same path (/products/{id}), containing a JSON request body similar to the GET response, and updates the product’s price in the data store.
 Solution:

 Tech Stack:
-Springboot, Maven, Mockito/Junit, RestTemplate/Webclient, Embedded MongoDB, Swagger2.
+Springboot, Maven, Junit, RestTemplate/Webclient, Embedded MongoDB, Swagger2.

 Github Repository:
 Download project from the following git repository https://github.com/manobusy/product-api-services